Colin0625/webbert/README.md

 # Webbert

-Webbert is a small multithreaded HTTP server written in C++23.
-It serves a personal website from files in `testfiles/` using a fixed URL-to-file routing table.
+Webbert is my custom made HTTP server that serves my personal website, colinsepulveda.com.
+It is very simple and does not support TLS encryption, so I put it behind nginx on a vps to keep myself and visitors safe.
+I asked Codex to make a summary for me:

 ## Functionality